iWriteGigs

 D most sensory neurons are unipolar

-E sensory neurons conduct impulses to the CNS
+E association (inter) neurons conduct impulses within the PNS

 Question #68